Music at Moser

 Tickets & Information

-If you want to ensure that you get a seat for any of our performances, please make reservations by purchasing your tickets in advance.
+If you want to ensure that you get a seat for any of our performances, please make reservations in advance of the performance date or purchase tickets at the door.
 Note that reserved tickets not picked up 15 minutes before the start of the program may be released to walk-in guests.
 For all other information, contact Kristi Macek during normal business hours at 815-740-3367.

 PURCHASE TICKETS ONLINE